-An organisation must not transfer personal data to a country or territory outside Singapore except in accordance with the requirements prescribed under the PDPA and the PDP Regulations 2014 to ensure that the transferred personal data will be accorded a standard of protection that is comparable to that under the PDPA.
+An organisation must not transfer personal data to a country or territory outside Singapore except in accordance with the requirements prescribed under the PDPA and Part 3 of the PDP Regulations 2021 to ensure that the transferred personal data will be accorded a standard of protection that is comparable to that under the PDPA.

-Organisations must ensure that the recipients of that personal data are bound by legally enforceable obligations to provide to the transferred personal data a standard of protection that is at least comparable to the protection under the PDPA.
+In particular, organisations must ensure that the recipients of that personal data are bound by legally enforceable obligations to protect the transferred personal data to a standard that is at least comparable to that under the PDPA.
 These ‘legally enforceable obligations’ include obligations imposed under law, contract or binding corporate rules, or any other legally binding instrument.

-Organisations must undertake and demonstrate responsibility for the personal data in its possession or control.
-This includes developing and implementing data protection policies; communicating to and informing their staff of these policies; implementing processes and practices that are necessary to meet their obligations under the PDPA; making information about its data protection policies and practices available to individuals upon request; and appointing a data protection officer (DPO) to be responsible for ensuring that the organisation is in compliance with the PDPA.
+Organisations must take responsibility for the personal data in their possession or control and be able to demonstrate that they do so.
+This includes developing and implementing data protection policies; communicating to and informing their staff of those policies; implementing processes and practices that are necessary to meet their obligations under the PDPA; making information about their data protection policies and practices available to individuals upon request; and appointing a data protection officer (DPO) to be responsible for ensuring that the organisation is in compliance with the PDPA.

 The PDPC also recommends that organisations conduct a data protection impact assessment (DPIA) to assess if their handling of personal data is in compliance with the PDPA.
 A DPIA would involve identifying, assessing and addressing personal data protection risks based on the organisation’s functions, needs and processes.

-The PDPA also makes provision for the processing of personal data by data intermediaries, defined as an organisation that processes personal data on behalf of and for the purposes of another organisation pursuant to a contract that is evidenced or made in writing.
+The PDPA makes provision for the processing of personal data by data intermediaries, defined as an organisation that processes personal data on behalf of and for the purposes of another organisation pursuant to a contract that is evidenced or made in writing.
 Data intermediaries are only subject to the protection and retention limitation obligations.
-When an organisation employs a data intermediary to process personal data on its behalf and for its purposes, organisations have the same obligation under the PDPA as if the personal data were processed by the organisation itself.
+When an organisation employs a data intermediary to process personal data on its behalf and for its purposes, that organisation has the same obligation under the PDPA as if the personal data were processed by the organisation itself.

 Automated processing, profiling and data analytics

-While the PDPC does not have express provisions on automated individual decision-making, data analytics and profiling, insofar as an organisation wishes to carry out automated processes, it will need to ensure that it complies with the Data Protection Provisions and obtain the necessary consent from the individuals in question unless an exception under the PDPA applies.
+The PDPC does not have express provisions on automated individual decision-making, data analytics and profiling.
+If an organisation wishes to carry out automated processes, it will need to ensure that it complies with all generally applicable data protection and privacy laws, including obtain necessary consents from the individuals in question unless an exception under the PDPA applies.

 Communications and marketing